FluxKraken/Kraken-Templates/README.md

 ### No Variable Template

-In the event that a template contains no variables requiring user input, the CLI skips the editor entirely and renders the template immediately.
+In the event that a template contains no variables requiring user input, `kt render` (as well as template actions in recipes) skips the TOML editor entirely and renders the template immediately using any preset context.

 ## Recipe Automation